Hiram Powers: Early life and studies

 Powers was born to a farmer on July 29, 1805 in Woodstock, Vermont.
 When he was 14 years old, his family moved to Ohio, about six miles from Cincinnati, where Powers attended school for about a year while staying with his father's brother, a lawyer.
 He began working after the death of his parents, first superintending a reading-room in connection with the chief hotel of the town, then working as a clerk in a general store.
 At age 17, Powers became an assistant to Luman Watson, Cincinnati's early wooden clockmaker, who owned a clock and organ factory.
 Using his skill in modeling figures, Powers mastered the construction of the instruments and became the first mechanic in the factory.

-In 1826, he began to frequent the studio of Frederick Eckstein, and at once conceived a strong passion for the art of sculpture.
+In 1826, he began to frequent the studio of Frederick Eckstein Sr., and at once conceived a strong passion for the art of sculpture.
 His proficiency in modeling secured him the situation of general assistant and artist of the Western Museum, kept by a Louisiana naturalist of French extraction named Joseph Dorfeuille.
 Here he created representations of scenes in the poem Inferno by Dante, which met with extraordinary success.
 Fanny Trollope helped launch his career when she had him sculpt Dante's Commedia.
 After studying thoroughly the art of modeling and casting, he moved to Washington, D.C. at the end of 1834.